1-alex98/whatisthat/README.md

 # whatisthat

 A small Drawing game hosted at https://vontrostorff.de .
 Play the game with 3 players or more.
 Find the impostor that does not know what he is drawing.
-The app ses Ktor and React.
+The app uses Ktor and React.

 # How to run locally